For professionals

 International Classification of Functioning, Disability and Health (ICF or International Classification of Functioning, Disability and Health)

-The purpose of the system is to classify and describe a person's skills in interaction with the environment and conditions.
+The purpose of the system is to classify and describe an individual's functional ability in interaction with their environment and circumstances.

-According to the classification system's philosophy, skills are the result of the interaction of a person's health and circumstances.
+According to the classification system's methodology, functional ability is the result of the interaction between an individual's health and their circumstances.

-The integrated expert assessment that replaces the current disability assessment in the current system is based on the ICF concept.
+The integrated expert assessment, which will replace the current disability assessment in the existing system, is based on the ICF methodology.

-A working group appointed by the Ministry of Social Affairs and Labor Market is responsible for the preparation of the integrated expert assessment that will be used in Iceland.
-The Insurance Institute is responsible for its implementation and implementation after September 1, 2025.
+A working group appointed by the Ministry of Social Affairs and Labour was responsible for creating the integrated expert assessment used in Iceland.

 You can find more information about the ICF from the National Medical Examiner here